kyma-project/website/content/blog-posts/2019-05-15-release-notes-1.1/index.md

 The highlights of Kyma 1.1 Helsinki include:

 - [Add-on Catalog](#service-management) - We enabled a new way to share add-ons by combining the concepts of Service Catalog bundles with Helm charts.
-- [AWS Broker](#asset-store) - We extended our third-party services by adding the AWS service offering.
+- [AWS Service Broker](#aws-service-broker-add-on) - We extended our third-party services by adding the AWS service offering.
-- [Minio Gateway](#asset-store) - We improved the Asset Store configuration to let you use Google Cloud Storage.
+- [Minio Gateway](#minio-gateway-mode) - We improved the Asset Store configuration to let you use Google Cloud Storage.
-- [Octopus](#productivity) - We introduced a new testing tool that replaced Helm tests.
+- [Octopus](#octopus-in-kyma) - We introduced a new testing tool that replaced Helm tests.

 See the overview of all changes in this release: